microsoft/BotBuilder-V3/en-us/azure bots/Templates/azure-bots-templates-proactive.md

 When you create a proactive bot with the Azure Bot Service, you will find these Azure resources in your resource group:

 - Azure Storage (used to create the queue)
+- Azure Bot Service (your bot) - Contains the logic that receives the message from user, adds the message with required properties (Recipient and the user's message) to the Azure queue, and receives the triggers from Azure Function and sends back the message it received from trigger's payload.
-- Azure Function App (a queueTrigger Azure Function)&mdash;Triggered whenever there is a message in the queue, and communicates to the Bot service via Direct Line.
+- Azure Function App (a queueTrigger Azure Function) - Triggered whenever there is a message in the queue, and communicates to the Bot service via Direct Line.
 This function uses bot binding to send the message as part of the trigger’s payload.
 Our example function forwards the user’s message as is from the queue.
-- Azure Bot Service (your bot) - Contains the logic that receivies the message from user, adds the message with required properties (Recipient and the user's message) to the Azure queue, and receives the triggers from Azure Function and sends back the message it received from trigger's payload.

 Everything is properly configured and ready to work.

-### Receiving a message from the user and adding it to an Azure Storage Queue (Azure Bot Service)
+### Azure Bot Service: Receiving a message from the user and adding it to an Azure Storage Queue
 Here's the snippet of code that receives the message from the user, adds it to an Azure Storage Queue, and finally sends back an acknowledgment to the user.
 Notice that the message is wrapped in an object that contains all the information needed to send the message back to the user on the right channel ([ResumptionCookie](/en-us/csharp/builder/sdkreference/dc/d2b/class_microsoft_1_1_bot_1_1_builder_1_1_dialogs_1_1_resumption_cookie.html){:target="_blank"} for C# and [session.message.address]() for Node.js).

 <div id="thetabs1">